 The disease of consumerism is taking over the United States.
 Americans are sick and if something is not done soon, the illness will collapse the country.
 Consumerism is a serious illness and it must be treated as such.
-One of the main problems of consumerism is that it will lead those overcome by consumerism into incurring debt to feed their illness.
+One of the main problems of consumerism is that it will lead those overcomed by consumerism into incurring debt to feed their illness.

 Consumerism is a habit, it is formed over time.
 The person starts with a little bit today and the person will find the justifications necessary to validate the purchase.
 Once the justification is repeated sufficient times this person is able to continue with life and justify the next purchase.
 When the current income does not support further purchases, this person will do the next “logical thing”, borrow.

 You have seen this happening in a home near you; Mother is on her way to the mall for the fourth time this week.
 She’s going back to get the shoes she saw earlier while shopping with her daughter.
-She knows that she will have to use a credit card to buy the shoes, a credit card she has pushed to its limit, but their is this voice telling her that must have the shoes.
+She knows that she will have to use a credit card to buy the shoes, a credit card she has pushed to its limit, but there is this voice telling her that she must have the shoes.
 When she arrives home and tells her husband with a laugh, “I can’t help myself, it’s like a sickness with me.”

 The scenario above is no laughing matter.

 Consumerism is a disease.
 However, today’s product-oriented society screams at us for attention and demands that we buy.
 The average Americans fall victims to the emotional media hype, becoming so accustomed to spending and borrowing in order to answer Consumerism’s alluring voice which they never question and fall into a trance following her enticing voice to purchase and purchase.